About Bill Schaub

 Schaub had continued success when in 1992, he co-trained the USET Medal Finals Winner, Jessica Karp.
 This win helped Schaub establish himself as a proven equitation trainer after his recent hunter success stories.

-Schaub now has two additional trainers, Melissa Vander Vennet and Molly Sewell, to help him ride and train his ever-growing list of horses and clients.
+Schaub has had two additional trainers, Melissa Vander Vennet and Molly Sewell, to help him ride and train his ever-growing list of horses and clients.

 Sewell topped off her amateur career by capturing the Ariat National Adult Medal Championship in 2001.
 After this win, she went to work for Schaub and has had continued professional success riding many horses to numerous championships.
 In October of 2008, Sewell won the Reserve Championship at the Emerging Professional Challenge at the Capital Challenge Horse Show (MD).

-Vander Vennet has been giving the young riders the basics and style, and they are rewarding her and the farm with their own championships as well.
+Vander Vennet specialized in giving young riders the basics and style, and they are rewarding her and the farm with their own championships as well.

 Though Schaub does so much more than ponies, his riders and their ponies have been given some of the highest honors in the sport.
 Miss Australia was the 2003 Grand Champion Green Pony Hunter at the US Pony Finals, and High Fashion was the 2005 Medium Pony and Grand Hunter Pony Champion at Pony Finals.